1

 Bet on numbers that end in the same digit; for example, 5, 15, 25 and 35.

-A quick examination of the two wheels gives away the fundamental difference between the two game types.
+A quick examination of the two wheels of these top casino games gives away the fundamental difference between the two game types.
 The French wheel has 37 pockets marked with the numbers from 0 to 36.
 On the other hand, the American roulette wheel has 38 pockets.
 It also features numbers from 0 through 36 with an addition of a slot bearing a double zero.
 One other thing to keep in mind – the numbers are laid out according to a slightly different pattern on the American wheel.
 These dissonances result in different house margins.
 French roulette boasts an advantage of 2.7%.
 Meanwhile, the house has an advantage of 5.26% in American roulette.
 When La Partage/En Prison features are in play, the French roulette margin goes down to 1.35%.

 All Slots Casino offers French roulette, a game that gives a lower house edge than the European and American versions.
 When you make an even-money bet and the ball lands on zero, you can keep half of your bet as defined by the “La Partage” rule.
 The game is provided by Microgaming, one of the best game software developers out there.